MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ### Related articles

 *   [Get started with debugging JavaScript][DevtoolsGuideChromiumJavascriptIndex] - A short tutorial with screen captures, using an existing, simple project.
-*   [Use the debugger](../javascript/reference.md) - Examples and screen captures showing the Debugger features.
+*   [Use the debugger features](../javascript/reference.md) - Examples and screen captures showing the Debugger features.
 *   [Pause your code with breakpoints](../javascript/breakpoints.md) - How to set basic and advanced breakpoints in the debugger.

 ### Related extensions for Visual Studio Code